DILLARD GA DUI LAWYER - DILLARD GA DUI ATTORNEY

 - Pleading nolo does not add any points on your driving record.

-- You can only use a nolo plea once every five years.
+- Nolo pleas are only effective once every five years.

 There are situations where you can waste a nolo plea.
 It is critical to contact a Dillard GA DUI Lawyer if you are unsure whether a nolo plea is appropriate for your case.